bansheebeat/esotericbullshit/content/posts/week-notes/666 with a princess streak (week notes 009).md

 # Watching
 * **_Pokémon 4Ever._** Joe and I got our shit rocked by the COVID and flu shots and decided to watch this.
 Middling, but a surprising environmentalist message.
 I'm realizing how much of who Joe is goes back to Pokémon, of all things.
+* **_Gilmore Girls_, season five.** Joe and I went back in for a few episodes in our shot stupor.
+Still enjoyable, but we are quickly gaining on the last of the good episodes in my opinion.

 # Listening
 * **_i,i_, Bon Iver.** Not bad, but I like _For Emma_ and _22, A Million_ far more.

-[^1]: reading these books back to back has left me wondering if I'm somehow selecting books only written by deviants
+[^1]: reading these books back to back has left me wondering if I'm somehow unconsciously selecting books only written by deviants or if I'm just so vanilla that my gauge for sexual content is skewed